SuperMalinge/MasterMindGPT/README.md

 4. ask user if this is statisfied, if not try to reprocess it or let the user give the answer
 5. Save the whole plan and make it a pattern / basic plan for the specific topic.
 Rate it on the quality

+Contributing

+Please read CONTRIBUTING.md for details on contributing to this project.
+License

+This project is licensed under the MIT license - see the LICENSE file for details.